MACRS Depreciation Calculator + MACRS Tables and How To Use

-- Asset cost: The total cost of purchasing and placing the asset in service, less any amount being deducted as a Section 179 expense or bonus depreciation.
+- Step 1: Enter the cost of your asset.
+The total cost of purchasing and placing the asset in service, less any amount being deducted as a Section 179 expense or bonus depreciation (accelerated depreciation methods).

-- MACRS life: The life assigned to your asset by the MACRS rules is discussed more here.
+- Step 2: Enter the MACRS life of the asset.
+The life assigned to your asset by the MACRS rules.
 Most equipment is either a five- or seven-year property.
+Jump to the how to calculate MACRS depreciation section below for the asset life of commonly used assets.

-For example, if you purchase a computer for $1,500, you generally can’t deduct the entire $1,500 in the same year that you purchase the computer unless it qualifies for bonus depreciation or Section 179.
+For example, if you purchase a computer for $1,500, you generally can’t deduct the entire amount in the same year you buy it — unless it qualifies for an accelerated depreciation method.
 However, you can deduct a portion of the cost each year using the MACRS depreciation method.

 The depreciable basis of your new asset is the purchase price plus any costs to place the asset into service, such as shipping and installation.
-You must reduce your depreciable basis by any amount that’s being currently deducted as either Section 179 expense or bonus depreciation.
+You must reduce your depreciable basis by any amount that’s currently being deducted using either Section 179 expense or bonus depreciation.

 ---|---|